ashleyavnet123/SafeDelete-IDMC/README.md

-# SafeDelete-IDMC
+# Safe Delete json for IDMC
-Configuration for SafeDelete workflow in IDMC
+This repository contains the Swagger specification for SafeDelete workflow used in IDMC.
+Defines REST V2 API endpoints & authentication.